conan-io/docs/ci_tutorial/products_pipeline.rst

 Products pipeline
 ==================

-The **products pipeline** responds a more challenging question: does my "products" build correctly with the latest changes and new versions that have been done to the packages and their dependencies?
+The **products pipeline** responds to a more challenging question: do my "products" build correctly with the new versions of the packages? to the packages and their dependencies?
 This is the real "Continuous Integration" part, in which changes in different packages are really tested against the organization important products to check if things integrate cleanly or break.